kubewharf/godel-scheduler/docs/functionality/job-level-affinity/job-level-affinity-overview.md

 In complex tasks, like running large-scale computational models, the network communication between Pods imposes significant demands on network bandwidth.
 Job Level Affinity addresses this by ensuring that Pods are placed within optimal network segments, such as within the same switch or minimizing the crossing of top-level switches.
-In the network topology tree (e.g., bigPod -> miniPod -> tor -> node), it's crucial that physical nodes (leaf nodes) are as close as possible to each other as closer leaf nodes mean less network communication overhead and more efficient network.
+In the network topology tree (e.g., Topo1 -> Topo2 -> Topo3 -> node), it's crucial that physical nodes (leaf nodes) are as close as possible to each other as closer leaf nodes mean less network communication overhead and more efficient network.
 Job Level Affinity strives to schedule Pods to minimize this distance, enhancing network performance.

 ### Key Features of Job Level Affinity